kyrkon1/BIS15W2023_kkong/lab3/lab3_hw.md

 ## # … with 73 more rows, 1 more variable: bodywt <dbl>, and abbreviated variable
 ## #   names ¹​conservation, ²​sleep_total, ³​sleep_rem, ⁴​sleep_cycle
 ```
 The dataset for mammal sleep patterns is taken from V.M.
 Savage and G.B.
 West.
-This is from the National Academy of Sciences.
+This is from the National Academy of Sciences, 104 (3):1051-1056, 2007.

 2. Store these data into a new data frame `sleep`.